The Fubini Theorem for Normal Lie Subgroups of Index $2n$: An application of Fubini theorem to invariant theory

 \end{theorem} \begin{proof} See \cite{molien1897invarianten} for the original proof of the finite case, and \cite{sattinger2006group} for the extension to a compact group. \end{proof}

-Thus, the coefficients $c_d$ of the Molien series gives us an estimate of the amount of invariants polynomials of degree $d$.
+Thus, the coefficients $c_d$ of the Molien series gives us an estimate of the amount of invariant polynomials of degree $d$.

-In order to demonstrate an application of the Theorem \ref{genfubini}, let us use the invariant theory of the action of the Lorentz group on Minkowski space.
+In order to show an application of the Theorem \ref{genfubini}, let us use the invariant theory the action of the Lorentz group on Minkowski space.

-By definition, the Lorentz group $O(n,1)$ is a subgroup of the Poincar\'e group that preserves the nondegenerate symmetric bilinear form $\left< , \right> :\mathbb{R}^{n+1}\times\mathbb{R}^{n+1}\longrightarrow \mathbb{R}$ defined by called Lorentz inner pseudo-product, and also preserves the Lorentz distance.
-However, the Lorentz group does not contain all the transformations that preserve the Lorentz distance, this belongs to the group of Poincar\'e, the group of isometries in the Minkowski space.
+By definition, the Lorentz group $O(n,1)$ is a subgroup of the Poincaré group that preserves the nondegenerate symmetric bilinear form $\left< , \right> :\mathbb{R}^{n+1}\times\mathbb{R}^{n+1}\longrightarrow \mathbb{R}$ defined by called Lorentz inner pseudo-product and also preserve the Lorentz distance.
+However, the Lorentz group does not contain all the transformations that preserve the Lorentz distance, this is a property of the Poincaré group, the group of isometries in the Minkowski space.
 The space $\mathbb{R}^{n+1}$ endowed with the metric induced by Lorentz inner pseudo-product $\left< , \right>$ is called \textit{Minkowski space} and is denoted by $\mathbb{R}^{n+1}_1$.

 Consider the Lorentz subgroup

 where